Mi Bella Mondo

 The Masai Mara Reserve is one of Africa’s most famous and rich wildlife regions.
 It is located in southwestern Kenya, bordering Tanzania’s Serengeti National Park.
 The Masai Mara Reserve is a public park; anyone can enter and tour it.
 Many tour operators offer safari tours; this is where my research on Kenyan safaris started.

-The Masai Mara is home to a kaleidoscope of wild and rocky landscapes, warm and hospitable Masai people, and an amazing diversity of large and tiny animals.
+The Masai Mara is home to a kaleidoscope of wild and rocky landscapes, warm and hospitable Masai people, and a fantastic diversity of large and tiny animals.
 It is world-famous for hosting the dramatic Great Migration, which brings 1.5 million wildebeests to its expansive savannahs every July through October.
-Mara also supports about 95 animal species and almost 550 bird species.
+The Mara also supports about 95 animal species and almost 550 bird species.
 The Mara is home to the African Big Five—lions, elephants, rhinoceroses, Cape buffalo, and leopards.

-Masai Mara National Reserve is one of Africa’s few national reserves that is lucky enough to host all of “The Big Five”, but seeing rhinos and leopards can be as challenging as striking gold!
+The Masai Mara National Reserve is one of the few national reserves in Africa that is fortunate enough to host all of “The Big Five.”
+However, spotting rhinos and leopards can be as challenging as finding gold!
 The Masai Mara National Reserve is the “Home of the Big Cats” (lions, leopards, and cheetahs).
-It is famous for having the largest numbers of big cats in East Africa and worldwide, delivering exceptional big cat sightings and unrivaled cat encounters.
+It is famous for having the most significant number of big cats in East Africa and worldwide, delivering exceptional sightings and unrivaled cat encounters.

 Park Entrance Fee: